MartySkinner/Indigo-apcupsd/README.md

 If you are comfortable with the shell, you may wish to delete all but one of the handler files and then create them all again but as hard links to the one file you saved.
 In that way, you only need to edit one file to change all of the handlers.

+## Troubleshooting and Discussions

 Please use the [apcupsd plugin discussion forum](http://www.perceptiveautomation.com/userforum/viewtopic.php?f=22&t=10707) to post any issues, questions, ideas, etc.

+## License

+This project is licensed using [Unlicense](http://unlicense.org/).

+## Plugin ID

+Here's the plugin ID in case you need to programmatically restart the plugin:

+**Plugin ID**: com.berkinet.apcupsd